Convert CSV to Excel using Python (example included)

 Step 4: Convert the CSV to Excel using Python

-For this final step, you’ll need to use the following template to perform the conversion:
+For this final step, use the following template to perform the conversion:

 import pandas as pd